brightcove/brightcove-player-sdk-ios/README.md

     BCOVPlayerSDKManager *manager = [BCOVPlayerSDKManager sharedManager];
     id<BCOVPlaybackController> playbackController = [manager createPlaybackControllerWithViewStrategy:nil];

-You also no longer need to add the Playback Controller's view to your heirarchy, so you can remove code like this:
+You also no longer need to add the Playback Controller's view to your hierarchy, so you can remove code like this:

     self.playbackController.view.frame = self.videoView.bounds;
     self.playbackController.view.autoresizingMask = UIViewAutoresizingFlexibleHeight | UIViewAutoresizingFlexibleWidth;
 	[self.videoView addSubview:self.playbackController.view]

-Instead, you will associate the Playback Controller with a new Player View, and add that to your view heirarchy.
+Instead, you will associate the Playback Controller with a new Player View and add that to your view hierarchy, as described in the **Setting up PlayerUI Controls** section of this document.

 Migrating from the Brightcove PlayerUI Plugin
 ----------------------------